lukesf/procman/README.md

 # Process Manager (ProcMan)

 A distributed process management system consisting of a central Sheriff process manager and distributed Deputy process managers.

-## Components
+Inspired by [MIT DGC procman/libbot2-procman](https://github.com/libbot2/libbot2/tree/master/bot2-procman), this Python implementation provides both GUI and CLI interfaces.

 ### Sheriff
 The Sheriff is the central process manager that: